olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

     *(AlphaFold is a deep learning model developed by DeepMind that predicts the 3D structure of proteins based solely on their amino acid sequences.
 It uses the same transformer architecture as GPT, which excels at capturing relationships between elements in a sequence.
 In GPT, this mechanism helps analyze and predict text patterns, while in AlphaFold, it identifies spatial and functional relationships between amino acids in a protein sequence.)*

     These paradigm shift has profound implications in medicine:
-      -**Personalized Therapies**: Tailored treatments based on individual protein conformations.
+      - **Personalized Therapies**: Tailored treatments based on individual protein conformations.
-      -**Disease Mechanisms**: Insights into protein misfolding diseases like Alzheimer's.
+      - **Disease Mechanisms**: Insights into protein misfolding diseases like Alzheimer's.
-      -**Drug Design**: More effective and targeted drugs through structure-based methodologies.
+      - **Drug Design**: More effective and targeted drugs through structure-based methodologies.

     d. **From Traditional Antibody Design to AI-Evolved Antibodies**: Enhanced binding capabilities.
 AI can simulate and "evolve" antibodies by generating and selecting optimal structures based on desired properties.
 This approach can rapidly produce antibodies with better performance than traditional methods, which often rely on trial-and-error or laboratory-based optimization.
 The AI-evolved antibody might be better suited for targeting, more effective in binding to its antigen, or more stable in the bloodstream, making it more efficient for therapeutic use.

 4. **Dr. Perlmutter and Dr. Shai Efrati on Cognitive Function**: They discussed how hyperbaric oxygen treatment can treat neurodegenerative diseases like Alzheimer's and Parkinson's, which is significant.
 When asked what would be the number one thing to not lose cognitive function, Dr. Efrati said: **“Make yourself needable (be needed by others), on a daily basis.
 All the rest will work out.”** In other words, having a purpose and being essential to others can positively influence one's biology, motivating the body to preserve itself.
 Dr. Efrati notes that retirement, often associated with a loss of purpose, is a significant risk factor for age-related diseases.
 By remaining active and engaged, individuals can maintain their health and vitality.